-Nature's Classroom Institute and Montessori School is a private non-denominational school committed to providing an excellent education for students from diverse backgrounds, aged 2 1/2 to 18 years old.
+Nature's Classroom Montessori is a private non-denominational school committed to providing an excellent education for students from diverse backgrounds, aged 2 1/2 to 18 years old.
 Professionally trained directors/directresses, using a carefully prepared environment, guide each student through the natural stages of learning so as to develop empathetic and empowered citizens and stewards of the planet.

-The school curriculum of NCIMS implements the Montessori philosophy and methodology.
+The school curriculum of Nature's Classroom Montessori implements the Montessori philosophy and methodology.
 The environment stimulates intellectual, emotional, social, physical, and cultural growth.
 The school promotes the development of self-motivation, independence, curiosity, cooperation, and concern for others within the framework of a strong academic program.
-Parents/Guardians are encouraged to support and participate in school activities and to share in their children's educational experience.
+Parents are encouraged to support and participate in school activities and to share in their student's educational experience.

-NCIMS does not discriminate based on race/ethnicity, color, national origin, sex, disability, veteran status, sexual orientation, or age in the administration of any of its employment, educational programs, admissions policies, scholarship and loan programs, athletics, recreational, and other school-administered programs.
+Nature's Classroom Montessori does not discriminate based on race/ethnicity, color, national origin, sex, disability, veteran status, sexual orientation, or age in the administration of any of its employment, educational programs, admissions policies, scholarship and loan programs, athletics, recreational, and other school-administered programs.